MangoCodesStuf/Plantables/README.md

 Q: Can I modify the code?

 A: YES!
-Please do if you please, we encourage innovation.
+Please do so if you wish, we encourage innovation.

 Q: What did the team learn from this